 Assumption Rationale Biallelic RPE65 -mediated inherited retinal disease and VN treatment do not affect mortality.
-There is limited evidence that this disease or treatment affect mortality.
+There is limited and variable evidence that this disease or treatment affect mortality.
 Treatment effect is maintained for 10 years, followed by a 10-year waning of effect, after which the rate of decline in vision is the same as with SoC.
-Trial data for VN is limited to five years, and duration of treatment effect after that time is not known.
+Trial data for VN are limited to three years, with anecdotal evidence up to seven years and duration of treatment effect after that time is not known.
 As treatment effects do not appear to be changing at the five-year time point, we assumed a 10-year effect, as well as a waning period in which the rate of change is slower than SoC.
-We additionally modelled a lifetime treatment effect duration as a scenario analysis.
-Impacted individuals receive two vision-related doctor visits per year.
-Two doctor visits were assumed to be standard utilization for vision care.
+We additionally modeled a lifetime treatment effect duration as a scenario analysis.
 Impacted individuals are considered visually impaired when VA<0.63 decimals or VF<1200 degrees, and blind when VA<0.015 decimals or VF<48 degrees based on the average of both eyes.
 As defined in clinical categorizations.
-Vision loss-related disutility is linearly proportional to visual acuity or visual field.
-We created a function for disutility using two data points, for normal vision and blindness.
-We assume the relationship is linear between these points.
-See more detail in the utility methods section below.